ninanoo/PoR/README.md

 However, even though there is no concrete medium called a token, there are technological methodologies that can make compensation possible.<br/>
 Before money emerged in the real world, there had been barter exchanges to exchange value synchronously, and there had been promises to exchange labor with each other, which operate asynchronously.<br/>
 However, the most efficient methodology for managing value in the real world is money, and in the blockchain, it is a token or a coin.<br/>
-There are not enough social and economic knowledge to say that functioning as a currency or having similar effect is right or wrong, but it is a necessary approach to be operated as a public blockchain.<br/>
+There are not enough social and economic knowledge to say that functioning as a currency or having similar effect is right or wrong, but at least that is still a necessary approach to be operated as a public blockchain.<br/>
 The relevant structural parts, which are for issuing tokens in this algorithm, are not significantly different from the structural parts of other blockchain algorithms.<br/>
 However, this algorithm does not include any direct structural design for compensation, but instead interfaces are provided for interworking with the token systems of the upper layer.<br/>
 This last section's contents only are not a summary of the overall architecture design that has been completed, but rather a direction that will be applied to this algorithm.<br/>